stephenebert/Springboard/capstone-project/extra_exploration_2/README.md

 ## Deploy on Hugging Face Spaces

-1. Push this directory to a new HF Space ([e.g. your-username/model-switcher-sd](https://huggingface.co/spaces/stephenebert/model-switcher-sd)).
+1. Push this directory to a new HF Space ([e.g. see here for the UI](https://huggingface.co/spaces/stephenebert/model-switcher-sd)).

 2. In your Space’s Settings to Hardware, pick at least CPU basic (or CUDA/MPS if you have a Pro GPU grant).